Why We Love It

 Health insurance agents may work for insurance agencies as salespeople, may be self-employed, or may work directly for one of the major U.S. health insurance companies: United Healthcare, Aetna, Anthem, Cigna, or Humana.

-Can I Become a Health Insurance Agent?
+How To Become a Health Insurance Agent

 Health Insurance Agent Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 How do Health Insurance Agent salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Health Insurance Agent's can make an average annual salary of $64,790, or $31 per hour.
 On the lower end, they can make $34,220 or $16 per hour, perhaps when just starting out or based on the state you live in.